mechcarbide/mechcarbide/content/posts/what-is-tungsten-carbide.md

 Once the WC powder is prepared, it's mixed with a **metal binder**, most commonly **cobalt (Co), though nickel (Ni) or iron (Fe)** can also be used in certain applications.
 The binder plays a crucial role in holding the hard carbide particles together, adding toughness to the material.

 The WC–binder powder mixture is then pressed into desired shapes, such as tool blanks, inserts, or dies, and undergoes a process called **sintering**.
 (Yes, this step is absolutely crucial!) **The main purpose of sintering is to use cobalt as a binder to improve the toughness of the material and enhance its overall performance.** During sintering, the compacted material is heated to temperatures between 1,400 and 1,600°C, often in a vacuum furnace.
 At these temperatures, the metal binder melts, partially dissolves the WC particles, and causes them to fuse tightly together.
-This results in a dense, solid piece of cemented carbide, ready for finishing and shaping. **In the tooling industry, "carbide" usually refers to this cemented carbide.**
+This results in a dense, solid piece of cemented carbide, ready for finishing and shaping.

 ## Applications of Tungsten Carbide